zarthur/CSCC-Fundamentals-Android-Notes/week_01/readme.md

 project from template** is selected and click **Next**.

 Now, you can give the project a title, choose where it will be saved, and name the base package (we'll talk about packages in more detail later).
+For now, your base package name should be something like *com.myname.week_1*.
 I've chosen the following for my first project:

 ![IntelliJ Project Details](images/new_project_details.png)